fahriixxx/fahriixxx/README.md

 - 👋 Hi, I’m @fahriixxx
-- 👀 I’m interested in moon
+- 👀 I’m interested with the moon
-- 🌱 I’m currently learning how to get love
+- 🌱 I’m currently learning how to get more money
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me how?
+- 📫 How to reach me how? its up to you
 - 😄 Pronouns: faiii
 - ⚡ Fun fact: cigarette is the most great medicine for me